Get Your Spring Garden Off to a Great Start

 Quality counts, and is especially important when buying plants and bulbs for your garden.
 Learn how to recognize good quality bulbs and the differences between true bulbs, corms, rhizomes and tubers.

 Tulips, daffodils and alliums are "true bulbs."
-Inside the bulb are a basal plate with roots, layers of leaves, and one or more buds.
+Inside the bulb is a basal plate with roots, layers of leaves, and one or more buds.
 True bulbs are measured in centimeters around the widest part of the bulb.
-Larger bulbs produce bigger flowers with stronger stems, so a 12cm tulip bulb will give you better results than an 11cm bulb.
+Larger bulbs produce bigger flowers with stronger stems, so a 12cm tulip bulb will give you better results than an 10cm bulb.

 Rhizomes are enlarged stems that grow close to the soil surface.
 Bearded iris and cannas both grow from rhizomes.
 Like bulbs and corms, rhizomes contain stored food energy.
 Large, grade #1 rhizomes are heavier and have more growth points or "eyes" than #2 or #3 rhizomes.